MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/visual-vs-windowed-hosting.md

 <!-- ------------------------------ -->
 **Rasterization scale**

-The RasterizationScale API scales all WebView2 UI including context menus, tooltip, and popups.
-The app can set whether the WebView2 should detect monitor scale changes and automatically update the RasterizationScale. `BoundsMode` is used to configure whether the `Bounds` property is interpreted as raw pixels, or DIPs (which need to be scaled by `RasterizationScale`).
+The `RasterizationScale` API scales all WebView2 UI including context menus, tooltip, and popups.
+The app can set whether the WebView2 should detect monitor scale changes and automatically update the `RasterizationScale`. `BoundsMode` is used to configure whether the `Bounds` property is interpreted as raw pixels, or DIPs (which need to be scaled by `RasterizationScale`).

 ##### [.NET/C#](#tab/dotnetcsharp)